zmlymlymlyz/netflix/README.md

 * [NovusTheory#2244](https://github.com/NovusTheory)

 # Errors
 If Discord is not opened, or, for some reason, the RPC Client couldn't connect to it, an error will show in the app.
-It disappears in 15 seconds.
+It disappears in 15 seconds.<br>
 Even if Discord is not opened, you can still use the app as a normal Netflix wrapper.

 # Things you should know
-The app has support for all the 33 avatars available in Netflix, and shows in the Rich Presence (see previews).
+The app has support for most of the avatars available in Netflix, and shows in the Rich Presence (see previews).

 # Planned
 Netflix Party support so you and your friends can watch anything together (and show in the Rich Presence, obviously)